trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Restorative-Yoga.markdown

 <em>“Restorative yoga can be a gateway to deep relaxation and the cultivation of mindfulness.
 Enter, enter!”</em>

 –- <cite>Jon Kabat Zinn</cite>

-> “Restorative yoga can be a gateway to deep relaxation and the cultivation of mindfulness.
-Enter, enter!”
->
-> -- <cite>Jon Kabat Zinn</cite>